OpenSuSE Man Pages

 lowed: if pathname is a symbolic link, then open() fails regard-

-less of where the symbolic link points to.
+less of where the symbolic link points.

 In general, the behavior of O_EXCL is undefined if it is used